 In his backstory, Arthéon seems to have never considered getting therapy in dealing with his overbearing mother or the period following the loss of his first character, that has quite obviouly traumatized him to a certain degree.
 Later, he gets motivated to run away from his boarding school after his technology illeterate and phobic principal decides he should go see the school therapist.
 The development that event gets in the third novel hints that he fears that a therapist would have a negative view of gaming that could lead to a wrong diagnosis.
 He's seen attending a support group for players that lost an avatar to Real Money Trade in one of the comic short stories.
 However, his story is shown to make everyone else realize that their situation could be much worse and leave, while the chairman treats it as a Cassandra Truth.

 Near the end of Season 5, we find out about a father and his teenage son who's an avid Horizon player.
 The wife/mother has recently died, no indication is given of how avid a player the son was before her death and the father seems to be trying to keep the household together on his own.
 The father tries to get on his son's good side by creating an Horizon avatar and only telling him once he's among the top three players, but the son is so embarassed he ends up leaving both the game and home.
 Only then is the father seen... reading a magazine whose front page article is apparently about abusive practices in psychothereapy.
 The father then turns out to have diagnosed the condition that possibly lead to his wife's death in one of his guildmates and to have done the effort to go visit him in real life to talk and give him her doctor's number.
-Considering that these people are Tenshirock and Judge Dead in present day, they could probably both still use that therapy.
+Considering that these people are Tenshirock and Judge Dead in present day, they could probably both still use that therapy: the finale reveals that Judge Dead's issue was a good old Inferiority Superiority Complex that his father becoming one of the Horizon top three only made worse.

 Master Zen's jail turns out to be either next door or sharing a building with a psych ward.
 That set-up would in theory give him easy access to a therapist, but the time he ended up spending there was only just enough to befriend Elyx and not enough to get effective treatment.
 Elyx is now the closest thing he has to therapist and to her credit, she briefly seemed to have induced some kind of progress in the webseries..